joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/01 - Content - Telling A Story/md/09 - Public Speaking Tip Sheet.pdf.md

-Here's an example of a description that appears under a link.

-10 MIN READ || This one page tip sheet contains quick bullet points of how to target your talking points, and your delivery to effectively connect with your audience.
+This one page tip sheet contains quick bullet points of how to target your talking points, and your delivery to effectively connect with your audience.

 Credit: []